Jobs

 export const jobWithMetadata = {

-name: "data_quality_checks_job-ctx",
+name: "monthly_user_stats_job-ctx",

 metadata: {

-description: "Daily aggregation of user statistics",
+description: "Montly aggregation of user statistics",

 owner: "data-platform-team",